 Being different requires the skill of thinking outside the box and entrepreneurship to try new things.
 In the training industry, you can be different because of your portfolio – which unique courses are you offering?
 Take course delivery as another example, do you offer your learners the choice of selecting the instructor?
 Are you available during office hours or in the evenings and during the weekend when learners are doing their self-study?

 In a previous post – What Would Michael E. Porter Do if He Was Running an IT Training Company?,- Nikolas Dimitroulakis wrote about applying Porter to the training industry and how you can manipulate the five forces to your own advantage.

 A good cutting edge solution is developed from the perspective of the user/client and what their needs are.
 What devices do they use?
 What is their attention span?

 Knowing your audience and their habits is key here.
-A solution that is user friendly has good usability, will be used more, will be loved and your business success will follow.
-Over the last 5 years we have seen a tremendous shift and more companies increased investments on the user experience.
-A good example is the rise of the responsive website that enables a high quality mobile experience.
+A solution that is user-friendly has good usability, will be used more, will be loved and your business success will follow.
+Over the last 5 years, we have seen a tremendous shift and more companies increased investments in the user experience.
+A good example is the rise of the responsive website that enables a high-quality mobile experience.

 Read User Experience: What Is It And Why Should I Care? by Amy Harvey to gain more insight on what user experience is and why it is important.

 The final characteristic might be the most important one.
 The element of surprise means that it is something that people don’t expect or not even think they need.
 A striking example is the iPad.
 The initial response was that we would not need an extra device in the house.
 But 6% of the global population own a tablet (source).
 The surprise can be in the solution on its own or it can be a specific feature, for example, training material that comes with ready-to-go welcome letters for the learners.
 The surprise component can be related to convenience.
 It may make life easier for the client or might require a change in their operation.
 For example, when you want to work with eBooks you have to change your order process and you need the email IDs of the learners to provide access.